 Equity, Diversity and Inclusion

-At the Charterhouse, as with historic sites all over the UK, our long and extraordinary history includes people and associations that are offensive to many.
-While we cannot erase them, we are committed to both recognising these painful aspects of our past, acknowledging and accepting them as such, and ensuring we learn from them so that we can set in place appropriate policies, interventions and interpretation making changes that may be judged, and found proactive and progressive, by the standards of today and in the future.
+At the Charterhouse, as with historic sites all over the UK, our long and extraordinary history includes people and associations that are offensive.
+While we cannot erase them, we are committed to both recognising these painful aspects of our past, acknowledging and accepting them as such, and ensuring that we learn from them.
+This is so that we can set in place appropriate policies, interventions and interpretation making changes that may be judged, and found proactive and progressive, by the standards of today and in the future.

 Employment